rks101/egnet/README.md

 ```

 ## ip
 ip - to show and manage network interface and devices.
-This is replacing ifconfig
+This has replaced ifconfig command.
-Ask man for objects addr, link, neigh, route, maddress, vrf, etc.
+Ask "man" for objects addr, link, neigh, route, maddress, vrf, etc.

 Logical name of interface correponds to Network adapter's logical name in lshw output.
-The output below is compiled for illustration only.
-You may not find all details in your lab/office.
+The output below is compiled for illustration purpose only.
+You may not find all details in your lab/office/dungeon.
 ```
 $ ip addr
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1000